When might you have surgery for cancer?

 Surgery to find out the stage of the cancer

-When cancer is diagnosed, you usually have further tests and scans to find out more about its stage.
+When cancer is diagnosed, you usually have further tests and scans to learn more about its stage.
 This is called clinical staging.

-Sometimes doctors need to do surgery to find out more about the stage of a cancer.
+Sometimes doctors need to do surgery to learn more about the stage of a cancer.
 This may be because the cancer is not easy to see on a scan.
-Types of surgery to find out more about the stage of cancer include:
+For example, doctors might suggest removing some lymph nodes close to the cancer to check for cancer cells.
+This tells them more about the stage of the cancer.

-Sometimes doctors find out more about the stage of a cancer during surgery to remove the cancer.
+Sometimes doctors learn more about the stage of a cancer during surgery to remove the cancer.
 After surgery, the pathologist checks all the tissue that has been removed.
 They add this information to the information they have from clinical staging.
-They might find out that the cancer is a different stage.
-Doctors call this pathological staging. - Staging laparoscopy
+They might discover that the cancer is a different stage.
+Doctors call this pathological staging.

 Surgery to remove cancer

-Surgery is one of the main treatments for many cancers.
+Surgery is the main treatment for many cancers.
 It may be used to try to cure the cancer.
 Sometimes it is the only treatment you need.
-But often surgery is used in combination with other cancer treatments.
+But surgery can also be used with cancer treatments.

-During surgery, the surgeon removes the cancer and an area (margin) of normal-looking tissue surrounding it.
+During surgery, the surgeon removes the cancer and an area of normal-looking tissue surrounding it.
+This is called the margin.
 A pathologist checks all the tissue.
-If there are any cancer cells left in the margin, your surgeon may advise that you have more surgery to remove more tissue.
+If there are any cancer cells left in the margin, your surgeon may advise that you have further surgery to remove more tissue.
+There are many different types of operation to remove cancer.
+This will depend on the type of cancer and where it is in the body.

 During surgery, the surgeon may also remove some lymph nodes close to the cancer.
-There are different ways of doing this.
-For example, you might have a sentinel lymph node biopsy.
-This is when a small number of lymph nodes are removed from the armpit.
-Lymph nodes are a common place for cancer cells to spread to.
+Lymph nodes closest to the cancer are a common place for cancer cells to spread to.
 If they contain cancer cells, you usually need further treatment after surgery.

 Surgery to control cancer or improve symptoms

-It is not always be possible to remove all of the cancer.
+It is not always possible to remove all the cancer.
 Sometimes scans taken before surgery may not show the cancer clearly.
-During surgery, your surgeon will usually remove as much of the cancer as is safely possible.
+During surgery, your surgeon usually removes as much of the cancer as is safely possible.
 Your doctor will talk to you about other treatments you can have to treat any remaining cancer cells.

 Removing the organ where the cancer started